MaxxKM/mildew-detection-in-cherry-leaves/README.md

 - As a data analyst, I want to visualize and clean the data to ensure high-quality input for the model.

 #### User Story: Model Training and Optimization
-- As a machine learning engineer, I want to train a binary classifier to predict leaf health.
+- As a machine learning engineer, I want to train a model to predict leaf health.

 #### User Story: Dashboard Development
 - As a user, I want to upload leaf images to the dashboard and receive instant predictions.